Am4rel/testTask_Mortgage/README.md

 This is a backend tool, that allows you to use the online bank storage.

-1. To get the full list of existing in the storage banks send a GET request to endpoint 'api/banks';
+1. To get the full list of existing banks in the storage send a GET request to endpoint 'api/banks';

 2. To add your bank send a POST request to endpoint 'api/banks' with a \*body.

-3. To delete existing bank send a POST request to endpoint 'api/banks/:bankId/delete'.
+3. To delete an existing bank send a POST request to endpoint 'api/banks/:bankId/delete'.

 4. To edit existing bank send a PUT request to endpoint 'api/banks/:bankId' with a \*body.